chef/chef-web-docs/content/custom_resources/partials.md

 [InfoQ article](https://www.infoq.com/news/2020/05/chef-infra-16/)

-Resoruce partials are a way of DRYing up resource code.
+Resource partials are a way of allowing resources to share common code.
+We recommend using partials any time you need to share code across three or more resources.

 If you have three resources all which require the proprties, `user` and `group` to be set.
 You can write the property definition in one file and include it in the three resources.